 COVID-19: Our Response

 We believe that our industry is needed now more than ever.
 Families need us to provide a critical service and that is a responsibility we aren’t shying away from.
 Our nannies are providing an “extra set of hands” that helps parents juggle working from home while caring for (or even educating) their children.
-Most importantly, our service makes it possible for essential employees to get to work.
+Many daycares and after school programs have also been canceled, leaving parents in a bind.
+Most importantly, our service makes it possible for many essential employees to get to work.

 This contribution that our nannies are making is one that we are really proud of and will continue to support in a way that is as safe as possible for our nanny teams and the families we serve.
 The health and well-being of our families, our employees and our community is of the utmost importance to Trusting Connections.
-Therefore, we have implemented the following policies, effective immediately.
+Therefore, we have implemented the following policies, as we navigate this pandemic together.

 Keeping You Safe: Our Policies

 We will not be providing care to households that pose a clear risk to our employees and ask that you refrain from requesting our services if:

 - You or anyone in your household has exhibited signs or symptoms of COVID-19 infection or other illness in the last 14 days, especially shortness of breath accompanied by fever.

 - You or anyone in your family has been diagnosed with COVID-19 and has not yet completed the recommended 14 day quarantine period.

 - Employees should notify their supervisor immediately if they experience any COVID-19 related symptoms.

 - All employees MUST wash their hands immediately upon entering a home and before shaking hands with or hugging/holding/touching a child and should avoid super close contact throughout the shift.

 Additional Policy Changes